 If the student is determined to be missing for more than 24 hours, Simpson College officials will notify the Indianola Police Department and the student’s confidential contact (if the student has provided a confidential contact).
 If the missing student is under 18 years of age and not emancipated, Simpson College officials will immediately notify a custodial parent or guardian.

-Sexual Conduct Policy
+Sexual and Relationship Misconduct Policy

 - Educate faculty, staff and students to be respectful of the limits expressed or implied by their partners in sexual contacts.